A Style Guide for Students Writing Papers and Reports

 Should you use numeric or alphabetic citations?
 Some conferences or journals have clear rules on this, so you'll obviously have to follow them.
 Conference papers are usually squeezed for space, so using numeric citation labels tends to be used as a space saver.

 An interesting question is where to put the bibliography (references section).
 It goes at the end, of course, but if your document has an appendix, does it go before or after?
 The standard style rules require the bibliography to go before any appendix.
 I personally think that this is a pain, as when reading a thesis or book, you tend to refer to the bibliography frequently, and the appendix infrequently, and having the bibliography at the very end helps accessing it.
 (External examiners of some of my students' theses have told me the same.)
-Therefore, in this case I recommend deviating from published rules and by putting the bibliography behind any appendix.
+Therefore, in this case I recommend deviating from published rules by putting the bibliography behind any appendix.

 Independent of citation style, the following rules should be followed: